icapps/ios-faro/README.md

 > *See "(project root)/Example"*

 ## Unit tests
-AirRivet provides a way to mock data when writing unit tests.
+Faro provides a way to mock data when writing unit tests.
 ### Rivetable enum/ struct / class

 Mock the enviroment you use with `Air`.
 This you can do in 2 steps